EpiLink/EpiLink/docs/Rulebooks.md

 #### Cached strong rules and ID access notifications

-A strong rule that is cached will only generate ID access notifications when the rule is executed.
+A strong rule that is cached will only generate ID access notifications (and thus ID access logs) when the rule is *actually* executed and never when the cached results are used instead.
 For example, let's take the rule "MyStrongRule" defined above:

 ```
 User A joins a server which uses that rule